 There’s nowhere to go but up.

-Chris Lundy had never heard of mountain running before she jumped into a race in Vail in 2005 and missed qualifying for the national team by one spot.
-A few weeks later, now fully informed, she headed to the final qualifying race in New England, won, and has since been on four U.S. teams for the Mountain Running World Championships.
+Chris Lundy had never heard of mountain running before she jumped into a race in Vail, Colo., in 2005 and missed qualifying for the national team by one spot.
+A few weeks later, now fully informed, she headed to the final qualifying race in New England, won, and has since been on four U.S. teams for the World Mountain Running Championships.

 “The great thing is it’s so much fun that it motivates runners who may be burned out on road racing,” said Lundy, a San Francisco area runner.